bahrus/trans-render/README.md

 The proper, natural instinct of a good modern developer, including the author of the codepen, is to generate the HTML from a consise data format using a server-side language (pug).

 But using this library, and cloning some repetitive templates on the client side, reduces download size from 16kb to 14kb, and may improve other performance metrics as well.
-These are the performance results my copy of chrome captures, after opening in an icgonito window, and throttling cpu to 6x and slow 3g network.
+These are the performance results my copy of chrome captures, after opening in an incognito window, and throttling cpu to 6x and slow 3g network.

 Trans-Rendering: